For an advanced sewer, there are certain aspects of a sewing machine that need to be put more pressure upon, when compared to the rest.

 Even though the machine is high-end, they have still managed to make it pretty lightweight and durable, which makes it perfect for someone who needs the machines to be powerful as well as being portable.

-Coming with 27 built-in stitches, it offers you a lot of customizability and includes all the important sewing features like automatic needle threading and drop-in bobbin.
+Coming with 27 built-in stitches, it offers you a lot of customizability and includes all the important sewing features like automatic needle threading and a drop-in bobbin.

 - Very lightweight